rosano/joybox/os-app/open-guide/text.en.md

 *JBXPlayDetailToolbarArchiveButtonText* hides the item from the list unless there is filter text or the *JBXPlayRevealArchiveButtonText* button was pressed.

-*JBXPlayDetailMediaFetchButtonText* fetch the image, metadata, and embed url.
+*JBXPlayDetailMediaFetchButtonText* fetches the image, metadata, and embed url.

 *JBXPlayDetailFormNameFieldText* is the name for the item.
 If this is empty, it will be overwritten when pressing *JBXPlayDetailMediaFetchButtonText*.